 1. The Thai Marriage Proposal

-Not so long ago it was common for Thais, especially in families from higher society, to arrange their children’s marriages.
-Even if it were not an arranged marriage, it was very important the parents of the bride and groom be consulted before any arrangements are made.
+Not so long ago it was common for Thais to arrange their children’s marriages.
+Even if a marriage wasn't arranged, it was, and still is, very important that the parents of the bride and groom be consulted before any arrangements are made.

 2. Choosing the Wedding Date